cthit/mediawiki-gamma/README.md

 ## Upgrading from Previous Versions

+For most versions, you need to run the update script so that the database schema is correct.
-If you are upgrading from version < 1.39, you will need to run the upgrade script to create new database tables used by new extensions: `php maintenance/update.php`.
+Depending on which version you are upgrading from, you may need to run the upgrade script:
+- **<= 1.39**: Run `php maintenance/update.php`
+- **>= 1.40**: Run `php maintenance/run.php update`

+If the update script gives an error that the database version is older than 1.35, run the wiki setup as noted above.

 ## Configuration